True Lies (song)

-"True Lies" is a song written by Al Anderson, Sara Evans and Sharon Rice.
-It was first recorded and released by American country artist, Sara Evans, as her debut single.
-Released in 1997, "True Lies" became a minor hit on the Billboard country chart and was later included on her debut studio album, Three Chords and the Truth.
+"True Lies" is a song written by Al Anderson, Sara Evans and Sharon Rice, and recorded by Evans as her debut single.
+Released in 1997, "True Lies" became a minor hit on the Billboard country chart and was later included on Evans' debut studio album, Three Chords and the Truth.
 The song received positive reviews from critics.

 Background

 "True Lies" was co-written by Sara Evans, along with songwriters Al Anderson and Sharon Rice.
 The song was recorded at Mad Dog Studios, which was located in Burbank, California.
 The session was produced by Pete Anderson, who also produced Evans's first studio album.
 Evan's next two hits would also be produced by Anderson.
 The album's other songs were recorded during the same sessions, including its title track and the single "Shame About That".
 The Washington Post described "True Lies" as a ballad filled with "heartache" that has an "outlook for love isn't nearly so bleak".